padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 - We saw Pulse immediately goes out of commission.
 - We saw both locators as suspects for all members.
 - We saw the cluster views recorded by the locators do not represent the current state of the cluster.
-- But the locators clearly declared a network partition by recoring that all members are not reachable.
+- But the locators clearly declared a network partition by recording that all members are not reachable.
 - Merging partitioned clusters did not reinstate the cluster.
 Both locators and members are unable to connect to each other.
 - The cluster must be manually restarted.